Phases (band): Background

 The band played their first concert at the Echo Plex on January 27, 2009, and went on to release their debut album, Suicide Pact, on July 10, 2012.
 The album's songs were featured in the television shows: "Get What You Want" in Awkward, "Heartbeat" in Pretty Little Liars and "Cleverly Disgusted" in 90210.
 To support this release, the band opened for The Hush Sound during a brief tour in October 2012.

 Following James Valentine's departure from the band, the name of the band was changed to Phases.
-In early 2015, the band signed with Warner Bros.
-Records and on May 12, 2015, released their first new music under their new name.
+In early 2015, the band signed with Warner Records and on May 12, 2015, released their first new music under their new name.
 "I'm in Love with My Life", "Betty Blue", and "Cooler" were all released on the same day, with a music video directed by Ethan Tobman for "I'm in Love with My Life" released simultaneously.
 "I'm in Love with My Life" was featured in The Sims 4: Perfect Patio Stuffs official launch trailer as well as the television shows Orange Is the New Black and Faking It.

-The band reunited for a performance under the JJAMZ lineup for the Z Berg & Friends Christmas Prom on December 4, 2021.
+The band has been on an unofficial hiatus since their last show in late 2016.
+They reunited for a performance under the JJAMZ lineup for the Z Berg & Friends Christmas Prom on December 4, 2021.